 DISTRICT GOALS (continued): The district-wide implementation plan is based on district objectives that are aligned with goals adopted by the Board of Education.
-Administration, along with members of the CDEP Steering Committee, will continue to examine existing PreK-12 programming leading to college and career readiness with the intention of increasing organizational efficiency and student improvement.
-See student achievement goals and department-specific strategies on subsequent tables.
+Due to the COVID-19 Pandemic, the steering committee, including administrators, will continue to work with departments, staff, and the Board of Education to address and support priority items such as consistent communication, student engagement, attendance, and other related essential components as outlined in the District Reopening Plan.

+engagement, attendance, and other related essential components as outlined in the District Reopening Plan.

+What How

-student improvement.
-See student dent achievement goals and department-specific strategies on subsequent tables.
-What How Strategies Major Tasks / Activities PreK-12 Programming and Professional Development Planning Develop a plan of implementation, along with professional development and resources, to meet the individual needs of staff and students in preparing for changes to curriculum, instruction, and/or other school-based systems.
-Continue implementation of Next Generation and revised standards based on NYSED recommendations and/or provided roadmaps Use faculty meetings, staff development days, and study groups to support the "build capacity" stage and use newly released documents and practices related to the revised standards to support this phase and implementation across content areas (according to NYSED timelines) Utilize resources available through CiTi (Center for Instruction, Technology & Innovation), such as Curriculum and Instructional Council (CIC), Teacher Networks, and/or instructional staff, to support county-wide coordination and implementation of standards across content areas Create comprehensive PreK-5 Curriculum Map of ELA, Social Studies, and Science content to better understand and plan for the alignment of standards Continue investigating the purpose and possible alignment of the existing Social Studies and Math Practices with the new Next Generation Science and ELA Practices.
-Continue aligning writing K-12 within the department, and coordinate basic writing rules and expectations with other departments.
-Support Social Studies teachers with implementing Stimulus Based Multiple Choice, Constructed Response and Enduring Issues at all levels of instruction as well as Short Essay and Civic/Constitution Essay practice Support Science teachers at grades K-7 with the successful implementation of Smithsonian Kits, along with assisting high school staff with developing Claim Evidence Reasoning (CER) lab reporting Use the Blueprint for Special Education as the guiding document to improve results for students with disabilities.
-Provide opportunities and resources for SE staff to successfully implement assistive technology for classroom and testing accommodations Continue surveying departments on professional development to support planning, along with identifying common areas of need
+Strategies Major Tasks / Activities

+PreK-12 Programming and Professional Development Planning Develop a plan of implementation, along with professional development and resources, to meet the individual needs of staff and students in preparing for changes to curriculum, instruction, and/or other school-based systems.
+Continue implementation of Next Generation and revised standards based on NYSED recommendations and/or revised timeline roadmaps Use faculty meetings, staff development days, and study groups to support the "build capacity" stage and use newly released documents and practices related to the revised standards to support this phase and implementation across content areas (according to revised NYSED timelines) Utilize resources available through CiTi (Center for Instruction, Technology & Innovation), such as Curriculum and Instructional Council (CIC), Teacher Networks, and/or instructional staff, to support county-wide coordination and implementation of standards across content areas Create comprehensive PreK-5 Curriculum Map of ELA, Social Studies, and Science content to better understand and plan for the alignment of standards Continue investigating the purpose and possible alignment of the existing Social Studies and Math Practices with the new Next Generation Science and ELA Practices.
+Support Social Studies teachers with implementing Stimulus Based Multiple Choice, Constructed Response and Enduring Issues at all levels of instruction as well as Short Essay and Civic/Constitution Essay practice Support K-12 Social Studies or classroom teachers with embedding Civic Education in the current curriculums Support Science teachers at grades 4-7 with the successful implementation of Smithsonian Kits, along with assisting high school staff with developing Claim Evidence Reasoning (CER) lab reporting Continue to use the Blueprint for Special Education as the guiding document to improve results for students with disabilities Provide opportunities and resources for SE staff to successfully implement assistive technology for classroom and testing accommodations Continue surveying departments on professional development to support planning, along with identifying common areas of nee

+Immlementation Di

+Implementation Plan: